 What Does Research Say About Working Memory and Academic Achievement?

-Gathercole and Alloway (2008) found that poor working memory links to learning difficulties.
-Learners may struggle with tasks, despite their potential.
+Gathercole and Alloway (2008) found that weak working memory is linked to learning difficulties.
+Learners may find tasks hard, even when they have strong potential.
 Research suggests that early working memory predicts learner achievement later.
-Gathercole and Alloway (2008) advise supporting learners early.
+Gathercole and Alloway (2008) advise teachers to give support early.

 2. "Training of Working Memoryin Children With ADHD" by Klingberg et al. (2002): This study demonstrates that working memory training can significantly improve both memory tasks performance and broader cognitive tasks in children with ADHD, including non-trained visuo-spatial working memory tasks and complex reasoning tasks.
 This suggests that enhancing working memory can mitigate memory deficits and improve attentional control.